Read on the learn about the most epic New Zealand itinerary you can plan!

-Expect desolate coastal roads, windswept beaches, and alpine scenery as you get closer to the Southern Alps.
+Expect desolate coastal roads, windswept beaches, and alpine scenery as you get closer to the Southern Alps of New Zealand.

 From Kaiteriteri you will come through the Buller Gorge with plenty of great scenery and some lovely little towns.

-You’ll join up with coast at Westport and then head south hugging the ocean.
+You’ll continue along the coast to Westport and then head south hugging the ocean.